Why Is There Good Versus Evil in the World?

 There will be an end to evil

-We are living this life because we as humanity chose to see for ourselves what good and evil looked like.
-Now we face choices between them every day.
+The life we have to live—with its tension between good and evil—is the result of the first humans wanting to see for themselves what good and evil looked like.
+Now, we face choices between these opposing forces every day.

-But we won’t have to struggle with this forever.
+But we won’t have to struggle with the problem of evil forever.
 There will be a point when evil’s whole face is fully revealed.
-Those of us who follow Jesus will be saved, and knowing what we know about what happened on this earth, we will never, never turn toward evil again.
+Those of us who follow Jesus will be saved, and knowing what we know about what happened on this earth, we will never, ever turn toward evil again.

-Then humanity, in their own free will, can choose to love Christ and live with him in perfect, harmonious eternity (Revelation 21:4).
+And humans, out of their own free will, will choose to love Christ and live with Him throughout a perfect, harmonious eternity (Revelation 21:4).

 Things to Remember